-- Raise a project purchase order for either materials or subcontracting via the projects material's tab to create a billable disbursement.
-Ensure the order's billable checkbox is selected if you plan to invoice it.
+Raise a project purchase order for either materials or subcontracting via the projects material's tab to create a billable disbursement.
+Ensure the project purchase order is marked as billable to display in the project's quick invoice screen.

 - Invoice Number - Assign an invoice number or leave blank to assign automatically.